Altus Unification War

 Scales arrows’ attack power also with faith and demonstrates its true worth when using arrows of the holy attribute.

 All these knights relied on faith in the Erdtree for their holy weapons and magic, with the smaller bows and accompanying golden arrows likely seeing currency among the common soldier based on the description to the Arrow’s Sting Talisman.
 The Erdtree’s power was not understood yet nevertheless venerated, with Marika becoming the face of this holiness.
 Portraits in the Fortified Manor commonly portray Marika with her arms outstretched in front of the Erdtree, superimposing herself over the trunk with wide canopy; it also evokes both her Elden Rune and the Erdtree cross sigil.
 Unarguably, the Numen was considered a god on account of the Ring harbored within the tree, so its steward naturally worked to become synonymous with the true divinity.
-The Erdtree Greatshield depicts a woman sitting under a large tree while a man with a sword nobly addresses her.
-Whether intended to represent Godfrey or the generic man of war, it is obvious that he is acting to defend Marika and her Erdtree.
-The entire kingdom and its army existed because of them.
-Of course, they sought their divine favor.
+The Erdtree Greatshield depicts a woman sitting under a large tree while a bearded king with a sword reaches for the leaves overhead.
+It is obvious that this represents Godfrey standing to defend Marika and her Erdtree.
+The entire kingdom and its army existed because of them — of course they sought their divine favor.
+And the white Aspects Herb on Godfrey’s cloak, stained red with blood, captures exactly what the warrior king did with that favor.

 Talisman of feathers blending aspects said to have generated in the body of man in the Old Age.